Synergy Disc

 Other Clinical Trial Opportunities Available

-For devices that are commercially available, OBSERVATIONAL studies or POST-MARKET STUDIES are often done to examine the effectiveness and safety of the device in the real world.
+For devices that are commercially available, observational studies or post-market studies are often done to examine the effectiveness and safety of the device in the real world.
 These types of studies help manufacturers improve their devices based on how physicians use their devices.
-For the Synergy Disc, observational studies can only be done Outside the United States (OUS).
+For the Synergy Disc, observational studies can only be done outside the United States.

-For more information on INDIVIDUAL (OR INVESTIGATOR) INITIATED STUDIES (IIS) please email research@synergyspinesolutions.com.
-We will get back to you promptly with details.
+More information on any of Synergy Spine Solutions clinical trials, please email research@synergyspinesolutions.com and we will get back to you promptly with details.